 This can be done with a power strip (ideally a heavy-duty strip with surge protection).
 It can also be accomplished with a more reliable power conditioner.

-The Furman SS6B (link to compare prices on Amazon and other online retailers) is a great power bar with surge protection.
+The Furman SS6B (link to check the price on Amazon) is a great power bar with surge protection.
 It has 6 outlets.

-The Furman M8DX (link to compare prices on Amazon and other online retailers) is an affordable rack-mountable power conditioner with 9 outlets.
+The Furman M8DX (link to check the price on Amazon) is an affordable rack-mountable power conditioner with 9 outlets.

 Though removing the ground may seem like a good idea to remove ground hum, I strongly advise against this practice.
 Sure, it may eliminate ground hum but the potential shock hazards that come along with it are not worth the risk.